-- Prior to connecting to any public network, always make sure you are connected to a reliable VPN server.
+- Before connecting to any public network, always make sure you are connected to a reliable VPN server.

 - Avoid paying with credit cards.
 Try using alternative payment modes such as cryptocurrencies or PayPal.

 Twitter is a very interactive platform that provides neutral opinions about pretty much everything.
-On that note, I decided to look at Twitter to see what Twitter users had to say about Tor and VPNs.
+On that note, I decided to look at Twitter to see what Twitter users had to say about Tor.

-You should opt Tor if you’re not a fan of annoying ads.
+You should opt for Tor if you’re not a fan of annoying ads.

 If you’re like tons of other folks that think they can secure their privacy with just Tor, you’re just fooling yourself.

 As I mentioned plenty of times in this blog, you just can’t rely on just one technology.
-To truly remain anonymous in the ever so intrusive world, it’s imperative that you get yourself one of the absolute best VPN for Tor browser.
+To truly remain anonymous in the ever so intrusive world, it’s imperative that you get yourself one of the best VPNs for anonymity and use it for the Tor browser.

 So what are you waiting for?
-Get yourself a Tor-friendly VPN today.
+Get yourself the best VPN for Tor today.